Northern Busway, Auckland: Funding

 The busway became fully operational in 2009, with some final sections being completed with little publicity, for around NZ$290–294 million: $210 million for the busway and $84 million for the stations.
 The project was funded by Transit New Zealand, ARTA, Auckland City Council and North Shore City Council.

 Infrastructure

 Busway

 The busway has two lanes for 6.2 km running parallel with the eastern side of the Northern Motorway from Albany Station to Akoranga Station at the Esmonde Road interchange, from where a one-way southbound bus lane extends a further 2.5 km to south of the Onewa Road interchange, where it merges with the motorway for the Harbour Bridge.
-There are no dedicated bus lanes on the harbour bridge itself.

-Its use is limited to Auckland Transport approved buses, emergency and maintenance vehicles, and the SkyBus North Harbour services that run between Albany and Auckland Airport.
+Its use is limited to Auckland Transport approved buses, emergency and maintenance vehicles.
+Since August 2021, SkyBus no longer operates in Auckland.
 The busway has been designed for possible use by car pools.

 Bus stations

 The busway includes six dedicated stations, some with extensive park-and-ride car parks.
 Feeder bus services serve the stations, allowing transfer.

-The stations are (north to south):